firesidefiction/firesidefiction.github.io/submissions.md

 ## Non-Fiction

-Fireside is currently closed to submissions for nonfiction.
+Fireside is indefinitely closed to submissions for nonfiction.
 We do not have any upcoming submission periods for nonfiction at this time.

 ----

 ## Novels and Novellas

-Fireside is currently closed to submissions for novels and novellas.
+Fireside is indefinitely closed to submissions for novels and novellas.
 We do not have any upcoming submission periods for novels or novellas at this time.